clarkfitzg/stat196K/reservoir.md

+Skill: make a command line program in julia implementing the same program as `seq` from GNU bash.

+Making our own version of `shuf`.

 Idea: come up with a reservoir sampling scheme that doesn't take longer than a fixed amount of time, meaning it stops once a certain amount of time has passed.